oxarbitrage/worker-proposals/supplement.md

 BTS Per day: 20000 BTS

 At current rates of 0,18 USD per BTS supplemental worker will collect 100000 BTS that will be 18,000 USD.
 We only need 14,800 usd at today rates but we need to cover in case BTS price drops below.
-All non used BTS will be burned back to the chain, escrow group is fully compromized on this.
+All non used BTS will be burned back to the chain, escrow group is fully compromised on this.

 The supplemental worker proposal was considered since the beggining at: https://github.com/oxarbitrage/worker-proposals/blob/master/bitshares2018_1.md#notes
 We hope the stakeholders understand and approve this worker.